-The Buy-to-let market continues to be big business here in the UK, including the Bromley area.
+The Buy-to-let market continues to be big business here in the UK in 2023, including the Bromley area.
 Many people are keen to invest in property to rent out in order to have a steady, extra income each month.
 But, as with any other investment, being a landlord comes with great responsibility, including ensuring tenants are happy, the mortgage is paid, and that the property continues to be well maintained.

 Here are 4 common mistakes that landlords can make, and how they can be avoided…